-23 Insert the 12VDC power socket at the location marked: J1_12V_TO_30V.
-Turn the circuit board over while holding the socket in place, and carefully lay the board down on the work surface.
+- 26 Insert the 12VDC power socket at the location marked: J1. - Turn the circuit board over while holding the socket in place, and carefully lay the board down on the work surface.
 Ensure that all 3 "pins" are still protruding through the circuit board.

 Solder one of the pins while ensuring that the socket remains flush with the circuit board.
 Then solder the remaining 2 pins before moving to the next step.

-24 Insert the 2-conductor Molex PCB Header in the location marked CN3.
+- Insert the 2-conductor Molex PCB Header in the location marked CN3.
 Orient the header as shown in the image to the right.
 Solder both pins.
-No need to cut off the excess as these pins will not protrude far beyond the bottom of the circuit board.
-25 Solder both leads from one end of the 6" x 2 conductor twisted pair cable assembly to the Toggle Switch.
-It doesn't matter which color wire goes to which solder lug - just solder one wire to each lug.
-26 Insert the 3 D45H11 PNP Power Transistors at their respective locations: Q9, Q10, and Q11.
-These components should sit about 1⁄4 inch above the circuit board as show in the image to the right.
+No need to cut off the excess as these pins will not protrude far beyond the bottom of the circuit board. - Solder both leads from one end of the 6" x 2 conductor twisted pair cable assembly to the Toggle Switch.
+It doesn't matter which color wire goes to which solder lug just solder one wire to each lug.

+Insert the 3 D45H11 PNP Power Transistors at their respective locations: Q9, Q10, and Q11.
+These 29 components should sit about 1⁄4 inch above the circuit board as show in the image to the right.
 Important! - Also note the orientation of the metal tabs of each transistor aligns with the double line on each component's circuit board outline.
 Tip: slightly spread the two outer leads of each transistor prior to inserting into the holes - this will provide some friction that will help keep the case resting above the board.
 Solder one of the leads first and check the case's position - adjust as necessary by reheating the solder joint and manipulating the transistor's position while heat is applied, and the solder is melted.
 Once the alignment is correct, solder the remaining 2 leads.
 Cut off the excess leads using your diagonal cutters.
-27 Insert the +5V linear voltage regulator at its location: U2_5V_REG.
-This component should sit about 1⁄4 inch above the circuit board as show in the figure to the right.
+Insert the +5V linear voltage regulator at its location: U2_5V_REG.
+This component should sit 30 about 1⁄4 inch above the circuit board as show in the figure to the right.
 Important! - Also note the orientation of the metal tab aligns with the double line on the component's circuit board outline.
 Tip: slightly spread the two outer leads prior to inserting into the holes - this will provide some friction that will help keep the case resting above the board.
 Solder one of the leads first and check the case's position - adjust as necessary by reheating the solder joint and manipulating the regulator's position while heat is applied, and the solder is melted.
 Once the alignment is correct, solder the remaining 2 leads.
 Cut off the excess leads using your diagonal cutters.
-28 Using the same method as the previous step, insert and solder the +12V linear voltage regulator at its location: U3_12V_REG .

-Take time to inspect all the solder connections - preferably with a magnifying glass.
-Look for connections that may not have enough - or too much - solder.
+Using the same method as the previous step, insert and solder the +12V linear voltage regulator at 31 its location: U3_12V_REG. П Take time to inspect all the solder connections - preferably with a magnifying glass.
+Look for 32 connections that may not have enough - or too much - solder.
 Be especially careful when examining Q1 - Q7 to ensure that there are no solder bridges between any of the three pads associated with each transistor.
 Also double-check to ensure that the correct components (especially the resistors) were placed in their respective locations.
 Once this final inspection is complete, set the board aside and move to the next section: Controller Front Panel.
+CONTROLLER FRONT PANEL Note: Except for the 2 IDC headers (LEDS and PUSHBUTTONS) all soldering will be done on the underside of this circuit board.